intel/llvm/sycl/doc/SharedLibraries.md

 compilation, and linking for any future attempts to invoke kernels from this device image.

+#### DPC++ runtime plugin interface (PI) changes

+Before creating a program the function `piextDeviceSelectBinary` is used to choose the most appropriate device image.
+It is possible that not all backends have possibility to link device images of particular format at run-time.
+So, in presence of dynamic linking the `piextDeviceSelectBinary` function should be extended, so it chooses the appropriate device image based on additional attributes of device images, such as:
+- List of imports (if present)
+- Device image format
+- Runtime linking support in corresponding backend

+Example: the backend doesn't have support of native binaries linking at run-time but linking of SPIR-V device images is supported, the AOT-compiled device image with required kernel have imports information attached which effectively means that this device image needs runtime linking, but since native binaries linking is not supported, the image with SPIR-V format will be chosen (or an error emitted if there is no other device images).
+To link several device images together `piProgramLink` API will be used.
+Depending on concrete plugin implementation and set of device image formats that can be linked at run-time, `piProgramLink` API may receive device images in different states as inputs (including SPIR-V and native code) with a limitation that all inputs should have the same format.

+##### Support of runtime linking in backends

+- The initial design will support dynamic linking of device code in SPIR-V format on OpenCL backend:
+  - OpenCL plugin will use the existing OpenCL `clLinkProgram()` API to online link the SPIR-V modules together.
+- The initial design will support dynamic linking of device code in native code format on the Level Zero backend:
+  - L0 plugin will use the existing Level Zero `zeModuleDynamicLink()` API to do the linking.

+In the future support may be extended to different formats.

 #### Device images collection and linking

 Device images collection and linking is performed by DPC++ Runtime class named